contentful/widget-sdk/docs/guides/code-review.md

 Communication guidelines
 ------------------------

-[Here][communication-guidelines] are some great tips for effective code review communication.
+See [thoughtbot's guide][communication-guidelines] for some great tips for effective code review communication.

 *TODO: adapt it and ask everyone's opinion!*